scalabli/quo/docs/utils.rst

 API differences between 2.x and 3.x, especially with regards to how these streams respond to Unicode and binary data.

-Because of this, quo provides the :func:`get_binary_stream` and :func:`get_text_stream` functions, which produce consistent results with different Python versions and for a wide variety of terminal configurations.
+Because of this, quo provides the :func:`binarystream` and :func:`textstream` functions, which produce consistent results with different Python versions and for a wide variety of terminal configurations.

 The end result is that these functions will always return a functional